Medically reviewed by Katelyn Hagerty FNP

 Your healthcare provider may suggest the following treatments:

 Antidepressants.
 These depression medications are designed to reduce the severity of symptoms and help you recover.
 Research shows that people with depression who take antidepressants are more likely to recover than those that do not use medication.

 Several antidepressants are used to treat postpartum depression, including medications called selective serotonin reuptake inhibitors (SSRIs).
 More recently, a new medication called brexanolone (Zulresso®) has been approved to treat postpartum depression.

 Psychotherapy.
 Therapy involves talking to a licensed mental health professional about your depression symptoms and learning new techniques to improve your mood, feelings, thoughts and behavior.

 Lifestyle changes.
-Making changes to your lifestyle, such as resting, spending time with friends and family, talking about your feelings with your partner or taking part in a support group may help reduce the severity of your depressive symptoms.
+Making changes to your lifestyle, such as resting, spending time with friends and family, talking about your feelings with your partner or taking part in an online group therapy may help reduce the severity of your depressive symptoms.

 Your healthcare provider may suggest actionable changes that you can make to your habits and lifestyle to speed up recovery.